mauriciocarbajal/lithium-cli/index.md

 You can also find direct download links in the last release [v0.1.1](https://github.com/mauriciocarbajal/lithium-cli/releases/tag/v0.1.1).

-Alternatively, you can clone the code repository and build in your local machine.
-Instructions [here](https://github.com/mauriciocarbajal/lithium-cli)
+Alternatively, you can clone the code repository and build it in your local machine.
+Instructions [here](https://github.com/mauriciocarbajal/lithium-cli).

 ### Usage